ajitrajasekharan/image_text_redaction/README.md

 # Image text redaction
 Evaluation of  models for image text detection, recognition, and redaction.
-The models evaluated can detect horizontal print and handwritten text.
-Detection of curved text is beyond scope although angled text in some orientations can be detected by one or mode or the models.
+The evaluated models can detect horizontal print and handwritten text.
+Detection of curved text is beyond scope of these models although angled text in some orientations can be detected by one or mode or the models.
 The redaction module is a dummy placeholder that redacts any text that is recognized.
 It needs to be updated to selectively redact text based on use case.

 Three models evaluated
 - [easy ocr](https://github.com/JaidedAI/EasyOCR)